How to SSH into a Server from a Linux Machine

 - If the server uses a non-default SSH port, specify it with the

-option:ssh -p <port> <username>@<server_ip>
+-poption:ssh -p <port> <username>@<server_ip> - Replace

-with the custom port number.
+<port>with the custom port number.

 - If the server uses a non-default SSH port, specify it with the